sdv-dev/SDV/docs/user_guides/single_table/handling_constraints.rst

 - the name of the middle column (``middle_column_name``).
 - the name of the higher bound column (``high_column_name``).
-- (optional) we can set ``strict_boundaries`` to ``True`` or ``False`` indicating whether the ecomparison of the values should be strict or not.
+- (optional) we can set ``strict_boundaries`` to ``True`` or ``False`` indicating whether the comparison of the values should be strict or not.

 .. ipython:: python
     :okwarning: